Planting a hedge is one of the friendliest ways to put a border around a property.

 If a shrub says it’s fast growing, make sure that’s not because it’s an invasive species.

-Privet (Ligustrum), burning bush (Euonymus alatus), Japanese barberry (Berberis thunbergii), rose of Sharon (Hibiscus syriacus), and orange jasmine (Murraya paniculate) are commonly cultivated, but may overtake a garden and pose a threat to native species.
+Privet (Ligustrum), burning bush (Euonymus alatus), Japanese barberry (Berberis thunbergii), rose of Sharon (Hibiscus syriacus), and orange jasmine (Murraya paniculate) are commonly cultivated, but may overtake a landscape and pose a threat to native species.

 If these shrubs appeal to you, look for “sterile” varieties that do not self-sow.